Collaboration blends fashion, film studies and spark of fun

 Cornell Cinema is one of the leading campus film exhibition programs in the country and an integral part of the fabric of campus life at Cornell.
 The cinema presents more than 75 films each semester and features an eclectic mix of contemporary and classic titles from around the globe.
-Working in collaboration with partners across campus and beyond, Cornell Cinema seeks to spark curiosity, advance understanding, and connect diverse communities through collective encounters with the art of film.
+Working in collaboration with partners across campus and beyond, Cornell Cinema seeks to spark conversation, inspire innovative thinking, and advance interdisciplinary teaching through collective encounters with the art of film.

 Save on our already low ticket prices with the Cornell Cinema All-Access Pass!